Kokodiagbene obeys Otuaro, vacates Chevron's flow station

 By Etop Ekanem

-Kokodiagbene community, Warri South-West Local Government Area of Delta State, Thursday, listened to a plea by the state’s Deputy Governor, Mr Kingsley Otuaro, and promised to vacate, forthwith, the Otunana flow station it earlier determined to occupy till demands were met.
+Kokodiagbene community, Warri South-West Local Government Area of Delta State, yesterday, listened to a plea by Governor Ifeanyi Okowa, who was represented by his deputy, Kingsley Otuaro, and promised to vacate, forthwith, the Otunana flow station it earlier determined to occupy till demands were met.

 Otuaro, who chairs Delta State Advocacy Committee Against Vandalism of Oil and Gas Facilities, made the plea at a peace meeting with Chevron Nigeria Limited and community leaders of Egbema and Gbaramatu kingdoms in Governor’s Office Annex, Warri.